 With the holiday season brings us a new holiday comedy entitled Office Christmas Party that’s sure to bring the raunchiness to the festive season.
-The following review will be spoiler free as always.
+The following Office Christmas Party review will be spoiler free.
 Comment with your own thoughts at the bottom of the page to get the conversation going!

 Office Christmas Party stars Jason Bateman, T.J.
 Miller, Olivia Munn, and Kate McKinnon among other notable actors.
 The movie follows Clay Vanstone (Miller) as he tries to save the branch of his company from being closed by his sister Carol (Jennifer Aniston).
 In order to keep everyone employed and happy, Clay attempts to through a massive Christmas party in the office in order to lure Walter Davis (Courtney B. Vance) into accepting a multi-million dollar offer so that no one from the company has to be laid off.
 Obviously, as the party ensues, things go awry and it’s up to a select few of the company to save the day.